psohn/DJ-Tuner/README.md

-# Out-Of-Tuner
+# DJ-Tuner
-A music GAN using autoencoding fit to FitBit inputs
+A music GAN using RNNs to generate new video game music

 # Contributors
 Philip Sohn